hubertsuprunowicz/eat-me/README.md

 ```

 ### License
-This project is licensed under the MIT License - see the[License File](LICENSE) for details
+This project is licensed under the MIT License - see the [License File](LICENSE) for details